rome/tools/docs/governance.md

 - Follow the [code of conduct](https://github.com/romejs/rome/blob/master/.github/CODE_OF_CONDUCT.md).
 Violations will result in your contributor status being revoked.
 - Don't abuse your repo access to push malicious code, or to edit or delete other peoples comments outside of moderation.
 - There are no expectations around activity.
 There may be a time where contributor privileges are restricted for inactivity.
 However you will not lose org membership.
-Once you are added to the org you will be able t.

 ## Code review and merging